 6 Benefits of WBS Project Management

 - Work packages are assigned to individuals or parts of the organization.
-Since WBS Project Management breaks down each work or deliverable into smaller pieces, it makes management, execution, coordination and monitoring easier.
-Generally, each work package is small enough to assign to a project team member, or part of the organization, for instance, assignment to training department, test team etc.
+Since WBS Project Management breaks down each work or deliverable into smaller pieces, it makes management, execution, coordination, and monitoring easier.
+Generally, each work package is small enough to assign to a project team member, or part of the organization, for instance, assignment to the training department, test team, etc.

 - Activity list of a project shows which activities to perform throughout the project to complete the project scope.
 Since WBS Project Management shows the work and deliverable hierarchy of a project, activities that need to be performed can be derived from the work packages under the WBS.

-- Network diagram of a project shows the interrelationships of project activities.
-It shows finish to finish, finish to start, start to start and start to finish relationships of activities.
+- The network diagram of a project shows the interrelationships of project activities.
+It shows finish to finish, finish to start, start to start, and start to finish relationships of activities.
 For instance, if you are working on an e-commerce shopping website project, you cannot start the testing of activities before the development of the activities finishes.
-Or in a construction project, you cannot start to construct the building before procurement of materials.
-Network diagram shows interrelationships of all project activities and helps in determining the project schedule respectively.
+Or in a construction project, you cannot start to construct the building before the procurement of materials.
+The network diagram shows the interrelationships of all project activities and helps in determining the project schedule respectively.
 Since WBS Project Management shows the hierarchy of project work and deliverables, it will directly help in determining the project activity relationship and creation of the network diagram respectively.

 - Scheduling is also completed with the help of WBS Project Management.
-Scheduling is actually finalizing start and finish dates of each activity and completing the start and finish dates of overall project respectively.
-After creation of network diagram and using the time estimations for each activity, scheduling of the project will be completed.
+Scheduling is actually finalizing the start and finish dates of each activity and completing the start and finish dates of the overall project respectively.
+After the creation of the network diagram and using the time estimations for each activity, the scheduling of the project will be completed.

 - Budgeting can be completed after finishing cost estimations of WBS Project Management items.
-Because project budget shows the total amount of money that is required to complete a project.
-After estimating cost requirement of each work package in the WBS, these estimates are sum up to find the total project budget.
+Because the project budget shows the total amount of money that is required to complete a project.
+After estimating the cost requirement of each work package in the WBS, these estimates are summed up to find the total project budget.

 - Quality management activities can be planned based on the WBS Project Management as well.

 - When a scope change happens, WBS can be helpful to see if the new scope is within the planned scope of the project.
 There will be changes in a project.
-Since WBS Project Management shows the overall project scope and deliverables of the project, how to fit the change into the existing project scope can be identified with the help of WBS Project Management.
+Since WBS Project Management shows the overall project scope and deliverables of the project, how to fit the change into the existing project scope can be identified with the help of WBS.

-- WBS Project Management can be used to evaluate the impacts of changes on the scope.
+- WBS can be used to evaluate the impacts of changes on the scope.
 A small change on a minor part of the project might affect several other aspects of the project.
 Since WBS Project Management shows the hierarchy of the project work and deliverables, a scope change on a work package might affect other parts related to that work package as well.
-This can be easily seen with the help of the WBS Project Management.
+This can be easily seen with the help of the WBS.

 - WBS Project Management can be used as a communications tool as well.
 Since it shows the relationship and hierarchy of project work and deliverables, communication and cooperation of project stakeholders can be done with the help of the Work Breakdown Structure.

 - Finally, WBS can help new team members to see their roles.
-When a new team member joins the team, overall project scope, project objectives and goals must be introduced to the new team member.
+When a new team member joins the team, the overall project scope, project objectives, and goals must be introduced to the new team member.
 WBS will be a good starting point to show all project work and project deliverables.
-By this way, once they are assigned to new activities, they will be able to see how his activities fit into the overall project scope with the help of the Work Breakdown Structure.
+In this way, once they are assigned to new activities, they will be able to see how their activities fit into the overall project scope with the help of the Work Breakdown Structure.